-Today, the Club has four eight oar shells, three four oar shells, three doubles and eight singles.
+The Club has four eight oar shells, three four oar shells, three doubles and eight singles.
 All of the singles and doubles have been built in the Ecorse Boat Club.

-Financially, the Club has had tough sledding.
+Financially, the Club had had tough sledding.
 Only recently has this train been eased through contributions from various individuals, organizations, industries and the City of Ecorse.